Lisa Abbott

 Shelley Bevz is Smelqmix from Lower Similkameen Indian Band.
 She is Sylix Indian and Blackfoot Lakota Cree.
 Her community is located next to Nighthawk, USA and spans from Vernon, BC down to Colville, Washington.

-She has been a CPA since 1992, graduating from the College of New Caledonia in Prince George with a diploma in accounting and finance, attending the School of Chartered Accountancy of BC and Atlantic Canada, including a Certificate in Sustainable Indigenous Communities from Harvard University.
+She has been a CPA since 1992, graduating from the College of New Caledonia in Prince George with a diploma in accounting and finance, attending the School of Chartered Accountancy of BC and Atlantic Canada, including a Certificate in Sustainable Indigeneous Communities from Harvard University.
 Shelley brings 30 years experience in Finance, accounting and taxation in First Nations Government and Economic Development Operations.
 International tax experience and corporate North America in multiple roles including natural resource, service, and non-profit sectors.

 Says Shelley, “To me, home is any Indigenous person as we have that common bond and understand without speaking what it is to have suffered, survived, and thrived through our history.
 As a knowledge-keeper, it is time to pass this information to others and mentor the way our grandparents mentored us with sharing, showing, and passing knowledge down.”